peteroupc/peteroupc.github.io/colorgen.md

 > **Note:** If `TEMP` is 2856, the `BlackbodySPD` function above is substantially equivalent to the CIE illuminant A.

 The concept "color temperature" properly applies only to blackbody chromaticities.
-For chromaticities close to a blackbody's, the CIE defines [**_correlated color temperature_**](http://eilv.cie.co.at/term/258) (CCT) as the temperature of the blackbody with the closest (_u_, _v_) coordinates[^18] to those of the given color.
+For chromaticities close to a blackbody's, the CIE defines [**_correlated color temperature_**](http://eilv.cie.co.at/term/258) (CCT) as the temperature of the blackbody with the closest (_u_, _v_) coordinates[^18] to those of the specified color.
 The CCT calculation uses the CIE 1931 standard observer.
 (According to the CIE, however, CCT is not meaningful if the straight-line distance between the two (_u_, _v_) points is more than 0.05.)

 The following method (`XYZToCCT`), which computes an approximate CCT from an [**XYZ color**](#CIE_XYZ), is based on McCamy's formula from 1992.